rschapiro/Portfolio/content/posts/last-day-of-intro-week.md

 title: "Last Day of Intro Week"
 date: 2023-02-03T14:56:18+01:00
 draft: false
-toc: true
+toc: false
 images:
 tags:
   - untagged
-summary: 'Helllfdsabfjksb'
 ---

 ## Alrighty then!
 Today was the last day on the first introductory week.
 The mood is good.

 Today we continued working on how to collaborate on projects in Unity.
-It was a bit more dofficult than I assumed, but I sent request to get a Student Plan in order to work with Plastic SCM for free (hopefully).
+It was a bit more difficult than I assumed, but I sent request to get a Student Plan in order to work with Plastic SCM for free (hopefully).
 There are quite a few benefits as a student 😎

 After that we contacted our product owner for our project.
 Will be nice to meet him and looking forward to work with him.
 Then I have been learning about Blender today.